 You can sponsor Tessa (and Thali) online here.
 Even £3 (the price of a coffee) from a few people will add up and help to make a difference, while £15 will buy a sleeping bag and £50 will pay for an advice and support session.

-As the director of a nearby estate agent social enterprise that launched in spring this year, Tessa wants to ensure Urban Patchwork helps meet more housing need through providing the same residential sales and lettings services that many agents provide but in the best way possible.
+As the director of a nearby estate agent that launched in spring this year, Tessa wants to ensure Urban Patchwork helps meet more housing need through providing the same residential sales and lettings services that many agents provide but in the best way possible.

 I’m doing this particular challenge because I love walking with my dog and wanted to do something to raise money for this charity doing much-needed work in South London."